 But I've also had a lot of questions about plenty of other things people look for in Rome, so here's a list of them, and where in Rome to buy them.

-It's pretty common to fall in love with the food in Rome, and often people ask me where they can get truffles to take home.
+It's pretty common to fall in love with the food in Rome, and often people ask me where they can get truffles to take home (for the truffle lover, truffles are of course great gifts our souvenirs from Rome).

 Truffles don't grow just anywhere in the world.
 Most truffle connouisseurs will tell you that the best ones grow primarily in Italy and France.